AlcBrains/fly-away-node/README.md

 ## Setup
 Recommend using node 14.
 Other versions aren't compatible with node-sass included in this repo.
+Before running in guns blazing, ensure you have a valid ssh keypair associated with a github account, otherwise npm ci will fail while trying to do a git ls remote

 `npm ci`
 `npm run globalnpms pm2`